The Archaeology of Fashion

 About The Author

 Using inherited garments, how is the choice of clothing significant in the context of the wearer’s surroundings and culture?
-How does it communicate one’s self-identity as a second-generation immigrant?
+How does it communicate one’s self-identity as a first-generation American?

 When we dress ourselves, we are visually narrating to the world how we wish to be seen.
 Therefore, styling is a form of storytelling.
-It is a medium that provides a framework to exhibit cultural connections and ethnic pride celebrated through place and time; the outfit tells a story.
-Author Nicole K. Rivas combines visual and material culture to investigate sartorial representations of self-identity from the perspective of first-generation Americans using garments of the past through contemporary archaeology.
+It provides a framework to express cultural connections and ethnic pride across place and time; the outfit tells a story.
+Author Nicole K. Rivas combines visual and material culture to investigate sartorial representations of self-identity from the perspective of first-generation Americans, using garments of the past through contemporary archaeological approaches.

 Using inherited garments, how is the choice of clothing significant in the context of the wearer’s surroundings and culture?
-How does it communicate one’s self-identity as a second-generation immigrant?
+How does it communicate one’s self-identity as a first-generation American?

 When we dress ourselves, we are visually narrating to the world how we wish to be seen.
 Therefore, styling is a form of storytelling.
-It is a medium that provides a framework to exhibit cultural connections and ethnic pride celebrated through place and time; the outfit tells a story.
-Author Nicole K. Rivas combines visual and material culture to investigate sartorial representations of self-identity from the perspective of first-generation Americans using garments of the past through contemporary archaeology.
+It provides a framework to express cultural connections and ethnic pride across place and time; the outfit tells a story.
+Author Nicole K. Rivas combines visual and material culture to investigate sartorial representations of self-identity from the perspective of first-generation Americans, using garments of the past through contemporary archaeological approaches.